tillstud/M300/README.md

   - Are VM Images provided by AWS out of the box, these can easily be instantiated through the EC2 console

 #### AWS & Vagrant example
+> I couldn't do this because I couldn't add my credit cart to my AWS account

 1. Install AWS Vagrant plugin `vagrant plugin install vagrant-aws`

-> When I tried this I got an error that a `libxml2` package was missing.
+>> When I tried this I got an error that a `libxml2` package was missing.
 TO resolve this follow this [StackOverFlow article](https://stackoverflow.com/a/52613723/13419962).

 2. Download a dummy VM `vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`